sgilda/windup/Rules:-Phases-and-Inter-rule-Dependencies.md

-Each rule specifies when it should be executed, by overriding `WindupRuleProvider.getPhase()`.
+# Lifecycle

+Windup executes rules in "single thread" - i.e. one by one, ordered by 1) Phases 2) Dependencies.

+## Dependencies
+Each rule may declare that it depends on other rules.
+That means, given rule will execute after all dependent rules will be executed.

+TODO: Example of how to declare the dependencies.

 ## Phases

+Many rules will depend on some obvious dependencies, like, extracting of archives, scanning java files, scanning XML files, etc.

+To relieve rule authors from declaring these, they can declare in which phase of the lifecycle the rule should be executed, by overriding `WindupRuleProvider.getPhase()`.

 For graphical explanation of what happens when, see [this diagram](https://docs.google.com/drawings/d/1IMnds3Qu8Wwcf7_mr7NJ9a3YgtcGJ7dejl09EhWl7Vc/edit).
+(This may be a bit desynchronized with actual behavior, but roughly captures the idea.)

 <dl>